OSGeo/grass-website/content/news/2025_01_27_annual_report.md

 To better communicate the project's governance, a new [governance](/about/governance) document clarifies procedures, checks and balances in the development process and project management.
 Additionally, OSGeo-followed [Code of Conduct](https://github.com/OSGeo/grass/blob/main/CODE_OF_CONDUCT.md) was added to the main repository.

-To welcome new members into our community, we updated our communication channels.
+We enhanced our communication channels to better connect with new and existing community members.
 Connect with us professionally on the [GRASS LinkedIn page](https://www.linkedin.com/company/grass-gis/) and explore our refreshed Youtube channel ([@grass-gis](https://www.youtube.com/@grass-gis)) with new playlists and updated branding.
 Thanks to Veronica Andreo and others who maintain the project's social presence.
 The grass-dev mailing list was transitioned to [OSGeo Discourse](https://discourse.osgeo.org/c/grass/developer/61), featuring a modern, user-friendly interface that enhances community interaction and collaboration while preserving access to past discussions.
 The user mailing list will follow in 2025.